from @unified-product-graph/sdk

 Fuzzy title + description match across all nodes.
 Cheap.

-Runs the schema validator and the anti-pattern catalogue.
+Checks graph integrity and returns { ok, tampered, quarantined, orphanedEdges }.
 Use before persisting any batch write from an adapter or migration.

 Not yet implemented.
 Currently throws.
 Planned alongside the broader ergonomics work.